 From an English and Scottish surname meaning "church"

 , ultimately from Greek.
 A famous bearer was American actor Kirk Douglas (1916-), whose birth name was Issur Danielovitch.

-LEE m & f English
+Lee m & f English

-From a surname which was derived from Old English leah
+From a surname that was derived from Old English leah

-meaning "clearing".
+.
 The surname belonged to Robert E. Lee (1807-1870), commander of the Confederate forces during the American Civil War.
 In his honour, it has been commonly used as a given name in the American South.

-MARCUS m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish
+Marcus m Ancient Roman, Biblical Latin, English, Swedish, Norwegian, Danish

-Roman praenomen, or given name, which was probably derived from the name of the Roman god MARS
+Roman praenomen, or given name, that was probably derived from the name of the Roman god Mars

 .
 This was among the most popular of the Roman praenomina.
 Famous bearers include Marcus Tullius Cicero (known simply as Cicero), a 1st-century BC statesman and orator, Marcus Antonius (known as Mark Antony), a 1st-century BC politician, and Marcus Aurelius, a notable 2nd-century emperor.
 This was also the name of a pope of the 4th century.
 This spelling has occasionally been used in the English-speaking world, though the traditional English form Mark